 A tape measure, shovel, graph paper, clipboard, and several colored pencils.
 Speed things up by enlisting a friend to help make measurements.
-If you have a plan showing the property lines and house location, use it to get started.
-Or look up your address on Google Earth, zoom in and print an image.
-Use the "Ruler" function to
+If you have a plan showing the property lines and house location, use it as a base.

-What To Do: Make a scaled map (1 inch = 8 or 10 feet is easy) showing buildings and paved areas, rockeries, large plants, and fences.
-Once you've drawn the major features, use colored pencils to show the conditions listed on the following page.
+what To Do: Make a scaled map (1 inch = 8 or 10 feet is easy) showing buildings and paved areas, rockeries, trees, and fences.
+Once you have drawn the major features, use colored pencils to show the conditions listed on the following page.